shubhamsanger23/my_portfolio/README.md

 ## 👤 About Me

 Hi, I'm **Shubham Sanger**, an aspiring **Business Analyst** with a strong foundation in data analysis, project management, and business intelligence.
-I bring a diverse background in Computer Engineering and am currently pursuing an MBA in Finance.
+I bring a diverse skill set in technology and am currently pursuing an MBA in Business Analytics.

 ---